 - For tubs and showers, select cleaners meant for use on porcelain, ceramic tile, vinyl, or natural stone.

-Each bathroom cleaner gets its cleaning power from different ingredients.
+Natural bathroom cleaners get their cleaning power from different combinations of ingredients.
 Choose from the three compositions below based on your budget, the ingredients you’re comfortable with, and your cleaning needs:

 - Traditional cleaners usually contain potent grime- and stain-lifting chemicals such as bleach, ammonia, or ammonium chloride.
-Although the most inexpensive option (one-third of the price of green variants), they emit fumes that can irritate eyes or skin and reduce bathroom air quality.
-Plus, they often contain artificial fragrances and dyes containing phthalates, alkylphenols, or volatile organic compounds (VOCs) like terpenes that can aggravate allergies or respiratory ailments.
+These can irritate eyes or skin and affect air quality.
+Some contain artificial fragrances and dyes, containing phthalates, alkylphenols, or volatile organic compounds (VOCs) like terpenes that can aggravate allergies or respiratory ailments.

-- Green cleaners are made with ingredients sourced from nature, such as corn-sugar-derived glucoside, lactic acid, and essential oils, which pack powerful dirt-lifting, descaling, and deodorizing properties but are non-toxic, fume-free, and non-corrosive so won’t irritate your senses or reduce bathroom air quality.
+- Green cleaners are made with ingredients sourced from nature, such as corn sugar-derived glucoside, lactic acid, and essential oils, which pack powerful dirt-lifting, descaling, and deodorizing properties but are non-toxic, fume-free, and non-corrosive.

-Bust rust, mildew, mold, and hard water stains with a single application of this multipurpose bathroom cleaner that’s also a surface sealant.
-The biodegradable, odor-free formula of non-chemical surfactants and silica flour is safe for use on sink basins, faucets, showers, tubs, tile (natural stone or porcelain), chrome, brass, steel and glass.
+Bust rust, mildew, mold, and hard water stains with this multipurpose bathroom cleaner that doubles as a surface sealant.
+Being a biodegradable, odor-free formula of non-chemical surfactants and silica flour, this hard water stain remover is safe for use on sink basins, faucets, showers, tubs, tile (natural stone or porcelain), chrome, brass, steel and glass.

-Another antibacterial toilet cleaner, this one from innovative Method relies on citric acid and essential oils to banish germs, which it does just as effectively as bleach.
-Added ingredients lactic acid and glucoside help dissolve and prevent soap scum, and they impart a pleasant spearmint smell too.
-No heavy-duty scrubbing required.
+Another antibacterial toilet cleaner, this bleach-free option from Method relies on citric acid and essential oils to eliminate germs.
+Meanwhile, added ingredients (lactic acid and glucoside) dissolve soap scum—and impart a pleasant spearmint smell too.
 Simply squirt inside the bowl and flush.
-You can even apply the Method Toilet Bowl Cleaner to the lid and/ or seat—without risking damage to the material, be it plastic or porcelain or other.
+You can even apply this Method product to the toilet lid and/ or seat, without risking damage to the material, be it plastic or porcelain or other.